 Biomass & Co-firing

 Following a major research and testing programme into all aspects of biomass combustion, RJM has developed and is now marketing its own range of burners specifically configured for biomass and co-firing applications.

 As a result, RJM is increasingly seen by the sector as the “go to” consultant for generators seeking to evaluate their options in terms of migration to co-firing or full plant conversion to biomass combustion.

 RJM's own biomass burner firing wood on a large utility furnace in the UK

-RJM’s expertise in the biomass sector has brought together in-house engineers in the UK working with colleagues at RJM’s US-based business, SAS, Inc. It also integrates research carried out by teams at Brigham Young University in the USA and Alborg University in Denmark.
+RJM’s expertise in the biomass sector has brought together in-house engineers in the UK working with colleagues at RJM’s US-based business, SAS, Inc. It also integrates research carried out by teams at Brigham Young University in the USA and Aalborg University in Denmark.

 As part of the R&D process, RJM engineers designed and manufactured a scaled-down RJM biomass burner that was tested extensively on a range of biomass fuels at different sizes and velocities on a special rig, in controlled conditions.
-Combustion data recorded during these tests has now been incorporated into RJM's own CFD biomass model - the most sophisticated biomass combustion modelling software in the industry - to further increase predictive performance at customer sites.
+Combustion data recorded during these tests has now been incorporated into RJM's own CFD biomass model - one of the most sophisticated biomass combustion modelling software programmes in the industry - to further increase predictive performance at customer sites.

 Working with a number of global power generators, RJM is today applying this expertise to help them evaluate the opportunities presented by biomass, backed up by a product offer that ranges from modifications to existing burners to a full refit of new burners, fully configured for biomass combustion or co-firing.

 - A major UK utility installing RJM-designed and manufactured biomass burners on a large combustion plant.

 - Another major UK utility seeking to reduce emissions through the addition of biomass matter to its fuel diet to ensure it remains IED-compliant.